ilmantim/Programming-vacancies-compare/README.md

 ```bash
 SUPERJOB_API_KEY=YOUR_SUPERJOB_API_KEY
 ```
-Replace YOUR_SUPERJOB_API_KEY with your SuperJib API Key
+Replace YOUR_SUPERJOB_API_KEY with your SuperJob API Key

 ## How to run Script